 There are two major competitions that take place at Woodsmoke Rendezvous each year.
-Each troop in attendance is responsible for bringing two prizes to the Scribe upon arrival at Woodsmoke, and these prizes are distributed to the winners of the “Best Campsite” and “Best Clothing” competitions.
+The Woodsmoke Brigade awards recognition to the top three units in the “Best Campsite” and “Best Clothing” competitions.

 During the weekend, selected members of the Woodsmoke Brigade will evaluate the campsites and clothing of all the units at Woodsmoke in terms of how true they are in spirit to the Rendezvous period in American history.
-The rankings from the Brigade judges are used to award first choice of prizes on the prize blanket after the Sunday morning flag raising and worship service.
+The Brigade judges will award first, second, and third place honors after the Sunday morning flag raising and worship service.
 The information provided below is intended to help units understand the “game” so they can know how to compete.

 CAMPSITE